Last Updated: May 22, 2024

 Alberto E. Rodriguez/Getty Images

 Outside of his on-screen appearances, Perlman has also enjoyed a successful career in voice acting.
-He has done voice over work for numerous animated series and video games, and has done voice over work for TV commercials.
-Some series he has voiced include "Hey Arnold," "Justice League," "Adventure Time," "Batman: The Animated Series," "Avatar: The Last Airbender," "The Brave and the Bold," "Green Lantern: The Animated Series," and he served as the narrator for "1000 Ways to Die."
+He has done voice-over work for numerous animated series and video games and for TV commercials.
+Some series he has voiced include "Hey Arnold," "Justice League," "Adventure Time," "Batman: The Animated Series," "Avatar: The Last Airbender," "The Brave and the Bold," and "Green Lantern: The Animated Series," and he served as the narrator for "1000 Ways to Die."
 His video game credits include "Halo 2" and "Halo 3," Jagger Valance in "The Chronicles of Riddick: Escape from Butcher Bay," and Batman in "Justice League Heroes."

-Perlman also voiced "Slade" in 2008's "Turok" game and Emil Blonsky in "Incredible Hulk: Ultimate Destruction" and "Conan" for PS3 and Xbox 360.
-Perlman offered his likeness and voice in 2016's "Call of Duty: Black Ops III" to one of the lead characters in the game's popular Zombies mode–an ex-boxer whose "desperate acts of violence to maintain prominence lead to imprisonment in a pocket dimension infested with hellacious creatures and lovecraftian horror themes."
+Perlman also voiced "Slade" in 2008's "Turok" game, Emil Blonsky in "Incredible Hulk: Ultimate Destruction," and Conan the Barbarian in "Conan" for PS3 and Xbox 360.
+Ron offered his likeness and voice in 2016's "Call of Duty: Black Ops III" to one of the lead characters in the game's popular Zombies mode–an ex-boxer whose "desperate acts of violence to maintain prominence lead to imprisonment in a pocket dimension infested with hellacious creatures and Lovecraftian horror themes."

 Personal Life

 Perlman married his first wife, a jewelry designer named Opal, on February 14, 1981.
 Unfortunately, they separated in May 2019 and later divorced.
 The pair had two children together, Blake Amanda Perlman (b.
 1984) and Brandon Avery Perlman (b.
 1987).
-Brandon produces electronic music under the stage name Delroy Edwards and is the owner of the record label L.A.
-Resource and runs the underground hip hop label Gene's Liquor.
+Brandon produces electronic music under the stage name Delroy Edwards, is the owner of the record label L.A.
+Resource, and runs the underground hip-hop label Gene's Liquor.

 In July 2020, it was confirmed that Perlman was dating and living with his long-time friend-turned-lover and "StartUp" co-star actress Allison Dunbar.